-The Central Forecasting Office at Yangon is responsible for providing tropical cyclone and storm surge warnings to its coastal population, the ports along the Myanmar coast and for the designated area of the high seas in the Bay of Bengal.
-The area designated for Myanmar for providing warnings is the area of the Bay of Bengal east of 92 o E and north of 10 o N. Warnings are broadcast through the coastal radio station at Yangon (call sign XYR).
+The area designated for Myanmar for providing warnings is the area of the Bay of Bengal east of 92° E and north of 10° N. Warnings are broadcast through the coastal radio station at Yangon (call sign XYR).

 Port warning signals and their meanings used in the ports of Myanmar are given in Attachment A.